Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Futures?

 The latest Coros Pace Pro running watch is now priced at parity with what Coros thinks is its competition.
-This suggests a move to less value-for-money products.
-Yet, the company’s partnership with Decathlon might signal that value will remain important and that bike computers are important (Decathlon sells lots of cheap bikes).
+This suggests a move toward lower-value-for-money products.
+Yet the company’s partnership with Decathlon might signal that value will remain important and that bike computers are, too (Decathlon sells lots of cheap bikes).

 Dura is very much in the mould of older Coros devices and is priced sensibly (for when it’s fixed).
 It claims a good battery life, targets niche uses (ultra-riding adventurers, Coros watch owners), and has many high-level, tick-box features.

 As a newcomer to the bike computer market, Coros effectively starts the navigation piece from scratch.
-Navigation is a must-have to bump the selling price; without navigation, you compete with budget bike computers mostly based on price, screen type, and size.
-Unfortunately, the navigation feature set is a significant technical barrier to entry as it is extremely difficult to complete comprehensively.
+Navigation is a must-have to bump the selling price; without it, you compete with budget bike computers, mostly on price, screen type, and size.
+Unfortunately, the navigation feature set is a significant technical barrier to entry, as it is extremely difficult to complete comprehensively.
 Sacrifices must be made at the start of a multi-year software development escapade, but that compromise immediately removes some of the price premium above budget competitors.

 Detailed Coros Dura Accuracy Review